What is required for planning applications

 -

-A Surface Water Checklist Guidance document has been produced to advise developers and applicants and define the information we require to assess planning applications in relation to Surface Water Drainage.
-It has been developed with reference to the National Planning Policy Guidance as well as utilising best practice information as set out in the Non Statutory Technical Guidance and Ciria SuDS Manual (C753).
+A Planning Guidance document (a living document) and supporting Technical Notes have been produced to advise developers and applicants and define the information we require to assess planning applications in relation to Surface Water Drainage.
+These have been developed with reference to the National Planning Policy Guidance as well as utilising best practice information as set out in the National Standards for Sustainable Drainage Systems (SuDS) and Ciria SuDS Manual (C753).

 We have created a surface water check list for developers in order to assist them in providing the correct information in regard to surface water management and signposting where to find it.
 Please complete this check list and include with your Flood Risk Assessment when applying to your Local Planning Authority for planning permission.